Kutztown University reminds students, faculty and staff to be aware of the institution's procedures and information for severe weather.

 KUTZTOWN UNIVERSITY, CLASSES BEGIN AT ____/LIBERAL LEAVE.
 If the class and/or administrative office day has yet to begin, a delayed class schedule may be put into effect.
 Essential employees must report at regular time, unless otherwise directed.
 All staff employees must report on time or use liberal leave.
 In this instance, classes normally in progress at the time classes begin, will begin at the adjusted time (i.e. A class is normally 9 a.m. until noon.
 Classes at KU begin at 10 a.m., the 9 a.m. until noon class will be held from 10 a.m. until noon).

 KUTZTOWN UNIVERSITY, CLASSES CANCELED/LIBERAL LEAVE.
 This decision will be made prior to or during the class and/or administrative office schedule.
 If the class schedule has begun, classes may be curtailed for the remainder of the day at a designated hour including evening classes.
 Essential employees must remain and/or report, unless otherwise directed and all offices are open.
 All staff employees must report on time, remain at work or utilize liberal leave.
-Other activities and functions on campus continue as scheduled.
+Other programs and events, whether sponsored by the university or not, may or may not be canceled.
+If classes are canceled after a certain point in the day, any classes that are in progress at the designated closure time may meet up until that time.

 Staff members designated to be critical to the continuation of key university operations and services.
-Essential personnel status is communicated to designated employees as part of their position description or in a separate communication.
+Essential personnel status is communicated to designated employees as part of the position description or via a separate communication.

 Liberal Leave for Non-Instructional Employees

-Deciding to attend class in pending/current inclement weather situations
+Deciding to attend class/work in pending/current inclement weather situations

 Media to Monitor